What will you call your Home Organizing Business?

 - Good for organizing your lingerie, socks, underwear when you finish laundry and easy to access them while you need it.

-- Made with non-woven fabric which is mold-proof
+- Made with non-woven fabric

 - The item includes 4 bins: 6 cell(scarves, ties), 8 cell(underwear, briefs, ties), 7 cell(bra), 24 cell(socks)